 Play 18 holes at The Grange Golf Club – West Course

 The West is a classic golf course with tall pine trees, tight greens and perfectly placed bunkers.
 First opened in 1926, and redesigned in 2007 by Mike Clayton Golf Designs, it is laid out on excellent golfing country.
 Its routing is punctuated by wide corridors perfectly suited for strategic golf holes, with Callitris and Monteray Pines and expansive native grass areas giving it the intangible feel of a wonderful place to play golf.
 Its interesting set of green complexes encourages players to be accurate with the irons.
 The bunkering is organised to catch poor shots as well as the slightly misplayed good shot, with the undulation of the surrounding ground presenting many stimulating options with the sort shots around the greens.

 Designer: 1926, Mike Clayton (2007)

 Check out of your accommodation

-Arrange with your driver to deliver you to Kooyonga Golf Club for 18 hole play
+Arrange with your driver to deliver you to Kooyonga Golf Club

 Kooyonga Golf Club is a wonderful example of a championship golf course located in undulating sand hills just 15 minutes from the central business district of Adelaide.
 Kooyonga has hosted many international and interstate championships.
 A true South Australian golfing gem, Kooyonga has always enjoyed a high ranking amongst the private clubs in Australia.